adtrace/adtrace_sdk_web/README.md

 });
 ```

 When you set a currency token, adtrace will automatically convert the incoming revenues into a reporting revenue of your choice.
-Read more about [currency conversion here][currency-conversion].

-You can read more about revenue and event tracking in the [event tracking guide](https://docs.adtrace.com/en/event-tracking/#tracking-purchases-and-revenues).

 ### <a id="callback-parameters"></a>Callback parameters